3and4/Leither/README_EN.md

 Application programs are available at:
 <a href="http://vzhan.cn/mm/Fc1BRTFafOGzq5P8KmkVJqwS2v2/" target="_blank"> Download applications of various versions</a>

-Download the executable, rename it to *Leither*. and run it in an empty directory.
+Download the executable, rename it to ***Leither***. and run it in an empty directory.
 The app will create all the supporting files.
 For details on each file, refer to <a href="./doc/Directory-en.md"> System Directory Structure</a>.

-Set the execution permissions before running *Leither*:
+Set the execution permissions before running ***Leither***:
 ```shell
 chmod +x ./Leither
 ```

-Initialization is required for the first run.
-You can specify the port with -p, defaulting to 4800 if not specified.
-If using port 80, root permissions are required, and commands must be prefixed with sudo.
+User can specify the port with -p, defaulting to 4800 if not specified.
+If port 80, root permissions may be required.
 You can specify the network entry with -b, defaulting to: mimei.org leither.cn vzhan.cn.
 The generated information is saved in Systemvar.json and can be manually modified.
 ```shell
 Leither init -p 4800 -b mimei.org
 ```